tpgmartin/machine-learning-nanodegree/capstone/report.md

 The class labels in the testing set are roughly uniformly distributed, with the number of occurences of each label ranging from around 6300 and 7900.
-The distribution is shown graphically in figure 1 above.
-This distribution of labels means that no special sampling needs to take place to train and test correctly, and as discussed above means we can opt for the simpler choice of deriving only the accuracy as the evaluation metric.
+The distribution is shown graphically in figure 2 below.
+This distribution of labels means that no special sampling needs to take place to train and test correctly, and as discussed above, means we can opt for the simpler choice of deriving only the accuracy as the evaluation metric.

 On a historical note, this dataset is the result of subsampling the original